Lords of Magic: Story

 The game takes place in the land of Urak.
 The people of this world worship one of eight religions.
 Each religion has an opposite in the circle of life and the people of those faiths are bitter enemies.
-The atmosphere of the game is high fantasy, loosely inspired by the works of Tolkien, as well as Dungeons and Dragons.
+The atmosphere of the game is high fantasy, loosely inspired by the works of Tolkien, as well as Dungeons & Dragons.
 Balkoth, the lord of Death, has embarked on a campaign to destroy all other faiths in honor of the dark god Golgoth.
 The other lords scramble to expand their ranks to defend themselves against this dark threat but also to once and for all destroy their lifelong nemesis.

 Each faith has its own weaknesses and strengths.
 One of these considerations is that each faith's polar opposite (e.g., Chaos vs. Order, Fire vs. Water) begins the game extremely hostile to its counterpart.
 Diplomacy is possible between these factions but difficult.
 However, all faiths (other than Death itself, which strives for global conquest) have the same ultimate goal: to defeat Death.